asarch/Lisp/README.md

 Lisp does not EXECUTE COMMANDS, it EVALUATES EXPRESSIONS instead.

-## Object-Oriented Programming with Common Lisp
+## Object-Oriented Programming in Common Lisp

 Common Lisp uses a technology called CLOS for "Common Lisp Object System" which, from the C Programming Language point of view, it consists of a structure with functions related: